Main Resource HomeClick here to learn more.

 Refurbished Vodavi - Vodavi phones, Vodavi KSU, Vodavi Cards

-New Headsets - GN Netcom, Inter-Tel, Plantronics
+New Headsets - Inter-Tel, Plantronics

 The registered trademarks of Executone, Isoetec, Inter-Tel, Vodavi, premier, Toshiba, Norstar and Comdial are used for the purpose of identification only.
 Main Resource, Inc is not affiliated with/or endorsed by these manufacturers.
 All refurbished items are fully covered by Main Resource's 1 year warranty.
 Authorized sales of OEM products will be covered by the OEMs expressed warranty.